Challenge Response Authentication: What it is and How to Enable it

 Some commonly used challenge-response authentication mechanisms include CAPTCHA, Password, Biometrics, Salted Challenge Response Authentication Mechanism (SCRAM), SSH (Secure SHell), Password proof system, Challenge-Handshake Authentication Protocol (CHAP), OATH Challenge-Response Algorithm (OCRA), YubiKey, and MD5.

-Traditional step-up authentication solutions are failing to stop fraud attacks at scale, without killing businesses’ conversion rates.
+Traditional step-up authentication solutions are failing to stop attacks at scale, without killing businesses’ conversion rates.
 Unlike other CRAMs, Arkose Labs adopts a ‘clear box’ approach to deliver actionable insights.
 It provides clear explanations for risk classifications and flexibility to segment traffic for remediation – through proprietary challenge-response technology.
-This combination of transparency and dynamic attack response allows fraud and security teams to confidently navigate suspicious traffic when trust signals are unclear.
+This combination of transparency and dynamic attack response allows security teams to confidently navigate suspicious traffic when trust signals are unclear.

 Using real-time signals, the dynamic risk engine analyzes signals for suspicious behaviors.
 Embedded machine learning, historical attack pattern calibration, and anomaly detection help continuously improve the decision models to adapt to evolving attack tactics.
 The traffic is segmented according to the risk assessment to inform the challenge-response mechanism into presenting an appropriate challenge to the user.